l-pizarro/ci-backend/README.md

 # ci-backend
-A Java EE API for continuous integration purposes
+A Java EE API for continuous integration purposes.